 ‘Apple’s refusal to allow Flash on the iPhone hurts innovation and is like 1984 in a lot of ways,’ said Kevin Lynch yesterday, at a keynote at the Web 2.0 conference.

-It will be interesting to see what happens between Adobe and Apple, can they sort themselves out and come to an agreement that will suite both parties, or will they continue with their playground type behavior.
+It will be interesting to see what happens between Adobe and Apple.
+Can they sort themselves out and come to an agreement that will suit both parties, or will they continue with their playground-type behavior?
+The tension between the two companies has broader implications for the tech industry and developers.
+Apple’s decision to block Flash on its devices has forced many developers to adopt HTML5 and other technologies, potentially accelerating the decline of Flash.

-In the end, it may be the regulators who sort this one out, as there have already been reports that US regulators may look into the changes in the iPhone Developer agreement that stops developers from using third party applications, like Adobe’s Flash to develop applications for the iPhone.
+In the end, it may be the regulators who sort this one out, as there have already been reports that US regulators may look into the changes in the iPhone Developer agreement that stops developers from using third-party applications, like Adobe’s Flash, to develop applications for the iPhone.
+This could lead to antitrust investigations and potential legal challenges for Apple.
+The outcome of such investigations could have significant ramifications for the industry, potentially leading to more open and flexible development environments.

 via PC World